 Play music as students toss around a beanbag or “hot potato”.
-The child holding the “hot potato” when the music pauses is out of the game.
+The student holding the “hot potato” when the music pauses is out of the game.

-Continue until only one child, the winner, remains.
+Continue until only one person, the winner, remains.

 58. “Travel” the Room to Show What You Know (AKA “Around the World”)

-All students sit at their desks except for the “traveler” and the child with whom he/she is competing.
+Everyone sits at their desks except the “traveler” plus the child with whom he/she is competing.

-The “traveler” stands next to a student who then stands up.
+The “traveler” stands next to a seated classmate who immediately stands up beside him/her.

 Now, the teacher says a multiplication fact.
-The child who answers first and correctly travels to the next student in order to compete.
+The competitor who answers first and correctly travels to the next individual in order to compete.
 The losing student sits down at the desk.

-The game continues until every student has had a chance to compete.
+The game continues until everyone has had a chance to compete.

-The winner is the child who “traveled” the furthest, meaning to every student, eventually making it back to his/her desk.
+The winner is the one who “traveled” the farthest, meaning to every student, eventually making it back to his/her desk.

 Break a sweat with this high-energy brain break for 5th grade kids.